ilovepku/sean-lee-portfolio/src/pages/blogs/pwa-interactive-notification.md

 ##### Handle notification actions in the service worker

-##### Have the service worker communicate the action to the main brower thread where the PWA runs
+##### Have the service worker communicate the action to the main browser thread where the PWA runs

 Then, we come to the actual servicer worker file: